gruckion/learning-web-components-and-stenciljs/README.md

 There is a third method `attributeChangedCallback()` this is used to moniter changes to the attributes (props) of our custom elements.

 Moving our element into the `connectedCallback()` fixes the error and allows us to render to the browser.

+# Event listeners

+We can add more logic to our component to detect the onHover event.
+We now have an event listener using `addEventListner` that will render a `div` when we hover over the "(?)".
+However each time we mouse enter it will produce a new `div` rather than revealing and hiding.
+For this functionality to work as intended we will need to add another event listener.